lisafast/lacnotredame/content/about/2019BoardReport.md

 * Board Report
 * Current board and election of new board members
 * Members Open Issues:
 * Proposed program for 2019 -2020:
-  * Blue-Green Algae prevention and planning

-Moved by
+Moved by Erin Jamison

-Seconded
+Seconded by Marie Maisonneuve

 ## Financial Report

 * Presented by Dave Hayward, treasurer for the fiscal year 2018-2019
+Summmary:
 * At the end of our financial year on June 31, 2019 - there was $5716.27 in the Association's bank accounts at Desjardins
   * $2612.06 in Chequing, $3104.11 in Savings
 * Income for fiscal year was $460.47
   * $360 from memberships, $30.47 interest and $70.00 in donations
 * Expenses were $1136.03
-  * $237.30 for printing/laminating tip cards, $75 for Rupert Hall rental, $148.36 for web hosting, $109.82 for Entreprises Quebec registration, $539 for water testing  and $35.40 for bank fees.
+  * $237.30 for printing/laminating water preservation tip cards, $75 for Rupert Hall rental, $148.36 for web hosting, $109.82 for Entreprises Quebec registration, $539 for water testing  and $35.40 for bank fees.

+* Payment of the $539 water testing bill is still outstanding.

-Move to accept Treasurer's report by
+Move to accept Treasurer's report by Lisa Fast

-Seconded by
+Seconded by Danielle Doré

 ### Your membership fees support the following:

-* Water testing $500 per year
+* Water testing approximately $500 per year
 * Buoys and signs (not every year)
 * Awareness - tip cards  (not every year)
 * Reserve funds to prepare for potential invasive species or milfoil surge; consultation with experts like ABV-7 report